 The novelist and satirist doused his books with references to Victorian tipples, those both forgotten and living on today.
 That includes arguably the Christmas holiday’s most esteemed written work: A Christmas Carol.
 Published in 1843, this is the timeless tale of the original Grinch – the rich, greedy curmudgeon Ebenezer Scrooge – and his journey through time with the ghosts of Christmas past, present and future.
-That narrative subsequently leads to his self-realisation that he’s spent years being, well, a total dick to his city, his family and his undeservedly devoted employee Bob Cratchit, and finally his complete turnaround, to become the embodiment of the Christmas spirit for the rest of his days.
+That narrative subsequently leads to Scrooge’s self-realisation that he’s spent years being, well… a total dick to his city, his family and his undeservedly devoted employee Bob Cratchit; followed by a complete turnaround through which he becomes the embodiment of the Christmas spirit for the rest of his days.

 A Christmas Carol is also home to one of Dickens’ more particularly well-cited placements of alcoholic potations within his novels.
 In the story’s final scene, Scrooge, feeling a surge of the Christmas spirit after his wild transformation, needs a holiday cheer-inflected drink, and so comes to the wretched abode of poor old Cratchit, who’s about to sit down to a meagre holiday meal with his family…